Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 Here we anticipate \cref{sec:ClassicalLimits} by expressing the result in terms of quantum parameters such as $\Ecrit$ and $\chi_e$; nevertheless, all factors of $\hbar$ cancel as required.
-We see that \cref{eq:LandauLifshitz} is first order in the momentum and therefore that only two boundary conditions, the initial position $x^\mu(0)$ and momentum $p^\mu(0)$, are required to solve it.
-It has been shown that solutions to the Landau-Lifshitz equation lie on the same manifold as physical solutions of the LAD equation~\cite{spohn.epl.2000}.
-Moreover, for given $x^\mu(0)$ and $p^\mu(0)$, there is exactly one solution on the critical surface, which also satisfies the asymptotic boundary condition $\lim_{\tau \to \infty} \frac{\rmd p^\mu}{\rmd \tau} \to 0$~\cite{spohn.epl.2000}.
-More details concerning the relation between the LAD and Landau-Lifshitz equations may be found in the reviews by \citet{dipiazza.rmp.2012} (section VI) and \citet{burton.cp.2014}.
+We see that \cref{eq:LandauLifshitz} is first order in the momentum and therefore that only two boundary conditions, the initial position $x^\mu(0)$ and momentum $p^\mu(0)$, are required to solve it. {\citet{spohn.epl.2000} argues that solutions to the Landau-Lifshitz equation lie on the same manifold as physical solutions of the LAD equation.} Moreover, for given $x^\mu(0)$ and $p^\mu(0)$, there is exactly one solution on the critical surface, which also satisfies the asymptotic boundary condition $\lim_{\tau \to \infty} \frac{\rmd p^\mu}{\rmd \tau} \to 0$~\cite{spohn.epl.2000}. {Investigations of higher order approximations to the LAD equation, in the non-relativistic~\cite{zhang.ptep.2013} and relativistic cases~\cite{ekman.prd.2021}, show that the effect of RR is to drive the particle towards the regime where LL is valid.} More details concerning the relation between the LAD and Landau-Lifshitz equations may be found in the reviews by \citet{dipiazza.rmp.2012} (section VI) and \citet{burton.cp.2014}.

 Implementations of classical radiation reaction in plasma simulation codes have focused almost exclusively on the Landau-Lifshitz equation, which we discuss in \cref{sec:Numerics}.
 It is possible to solve Landau-Lifshitz equation analytically for the trajectory of a charge in a plane EM wave~\cite{heintzmann.zpa.1972,dipiazza.lmp.2008,hadad.prd.2010,harvey.prd.2011}, as well as to obtain analytical results for aspects of its radiation spectrum~\cite{dipiazza.plb.2018}.
 The lightfront momentum $p^- \equiv \kappa.p/\kappa^0$ (here $\kappa^\mu$ is the wavevector) is not conserved under radiation reaction~\cite{harvey.prd.2011}.
 (This is true in general, but \citet{harvey.prd.2011} work only to first order in $\tau_\text{rad}$, reflecting the fact the Landau-Lifshitz equation is an expansion in that parameter.)
 Thus a charge can gain or lose energy in a plane EM wave, in violation of the Lawson-Woodward theorem~\cite{lawson.ieee.1979}.
 Note that continuing the expansion of \cref{eq:LAD} to all orders in $\tau_\text{rad}$, and resuming the resulting divergent series, recovers the problematic solutions of the LAD equation~\cite{zhang.ptep.2013}.